gyroflow/gyroflow-docs/docs/cams/red.md

 * RED V-RAPTOR
 * ??

-## Use RED gyro metadata for stabilization

-Firstly, make sure the newest firmware is installed, older firmwares may not have the gyro logging enabled.
-And make sure the newest version of REDline/REDCINE-X PRO is installed.
-If gyro data is available (see next section), the [redgyro](https://github.com/gyroflow/redgyro) script can be used to extract and save the gyro data to a [`.gcsv`](/logging/gcsv/) file which can be loaded into Gyroflow.

-Note: The logging rate for cameras using per-frame metadata is the framerate.
-This means 24fps footage has gyro data logged at 24 Hz.
-Such a low logging rate may be insufficient for effective stabilization (depending on type of filming), so make sure to test everything before production.
-See [action cam as logger](/logging/actioncamlogger/) for an alternative logging option.

-## View RED metadata
+## View RED metadata manually
+If you wish to view the RED metadata without using Gyroflow, you can use REDline, a command-line utility bundled with REDCINE-X PRO ([Windows](https://www.red.com/download/redcine-x-pro-win), [MacOS](https://www.red.com/download/redcine-x-pro-mac)) or standalone program ([Linux](https://www.red.com/download/redline-linux-beta)).
 See how to install and launch REDline based on your operating system in this [guide](http://docs.red.com/955-0004/REDCINE-XProOperationGuide/Content/11_REDLINE/LaunchRedline.htm).

 In order to view the per-frame metadata for a video file, run: